gSchool/mcsp-unit-oop/01-object-oriented-programming/09-oop-checkpoint.md

 ## !options

 * a.
-To signal to other developers that a variable should not be altered directly
+To signal to other developers that a property should not be altered directly
 * b.
 They are required methods in JavaScript classes
 * c.
-Accessing or changing the value of a “hidden” variable
+Accessing or changing the value of a “hidden” property
 * d.
-Ensuring logic is run on setter parameters prior to changing a variable value
+Ensuring logic is run on setter parameters prior to changing a property value

 ## !end-options

 ## !answer

 * a.
-To signal to other developers that a variable should not be altered directly
+To signal to other developers that a property should not be altered directly
 * c.
-Accessing or changing the value of a “hidden” variable
+Accessing or changing the value of a “hidden” property
 * d.
-Ensuring logic is run on setter parameters prior to changing a variable value
+Ensuring logic is run on setter parameters prior to changing a property value

 ## !end-answer